 15 Factors for 2019 Dicamba Applications

-1. Use only approved dicamba formulations on (dicamba-tolerant) Roundup Ready 2 Xtend soybeans.
+1 Use only approved dicamba formulations on (dicamba-tolerant) Roundup Ready 2 Xtend soybeans.

-- Xtendimax (Bayer)
+- Xtendimax (Bayer Crop Science)

 - Engenia (BASF)

 This means an applicator’s license must be held in order to purchase and apply these products.
-It is no longer acceptable to simply operate under the supervision of someone with a license.
+It is no longer acceptable to operate under the supervision of someone with a license.

-3. Wind direction restrictions and buffer requirements have been revised.
-The revised labels require:
+3 Be aware that wind direction restrictions and buffer requirements have been revised.

 - A buffer if wind is blowing toward a sensitive area.

 In 2017 and 2018, it appeared that many applicators did not follow this restriction.
-This perhaps occurred because a specific distance to the sensitive crop was not specified and sensitive areas were not well defined.
+This, perhaps, occurred because a specific distance to the sensitive crop was not specified and sensitive areas were not well defined.

 These buffers are more restrictive for 2019.
-In addition to the downwind buffer to sensitive areas, there is now a 57-foot in-field buffer around the perimeter of fields if an endangered species is present in your county.
+In addition to the downwind buffer to sensitive areas, there is now a 57-foot omnidirectional buffer around the perimeter of fields if an endangered species is present in your county.
 Applicators must now check the appropriate sources for the presence of endangered species.

 The new labels allow spray applications between 3 and 10 mph wind speeds at boom height.
 In 2017 and 2018, many applicators may have focused more attention on average wind speed rather than wind gust speed.

 If the time-of-day restriction was in place in 2018, there would have been substantially fewer hours in June where applications could be made.
-Accounting for conditions that allowed equipment traffic, west central Indiana would have had only 39 hours in June with wind speeds between 3 and 10 mph between the legal application hours.
+Accounting for conditions that allowed equipment traffic, west-central Indiana would have had only 39 hours in June with wind speeds between 3 and 10 mph between the legal application hours.

 During a temperature inversion, small spray droplets remain suspended in the air and do not settle on plants or the soil surface.
-The specialists recommend that you use an app like Spray Smart or someting similar to determine whether or not a temperature inversion exists.
+The specialists recommend that you use an app like Spray Smart or something similar to determine whether or not a temperature inversion exists. .
+While these apps are not perfect in predicting the presence of an inversion, they can be better than a best guess.
 If there is a temperature inversion, do not spray until the inversion has lifted.

 Consult company websites for the respective herbicides to find the list of approved nozzles and spray pressures.

 The list of approved spray additives changes frequently, so it is important to regularly check them.
-All approved dicamba products require the use of a drift-control agent from the list of approved drift-control agents on their respective website.
+For many tank-mix options, all approved dicamba products require the use of a drift-control agent from the list of approved drift-control agents on their respective website.
 Adding any other product, including a foliar fertilizer, insecticide, herbicide, or fungicide that is not listed on the website for the respective herbicide constitutes a label violation.

 Do not add ammonium sulfate or anything containing ammonium sulfate, as this produces more of the volatile form of dicamba.

 Simply reducing the boom height from 48 to 24 inches has been shown to reduce the distance traveled by drift particles by 50%.

 These dicamba products have some potential for volatility, the risk of this occurring increases with temperature.

 Over 90% of the offsite movement complaints resulted from postemergence applications.
-Our assumption is that applications earlier in spring will have less likelihood to cause problems even where dicamba moves, due to the absence in many cases of any developed vegetation to injure.
+Our assumption is that applications earlier in spring will have less likelihood to cause problems even where dicamba moves, due to the absence, in many cases, of any developed vegetation to injure.
 Temperatures are also likely to be lower when applied preplant/preemergence vs. postemergence, possibly reducing the risk of movement via volatility.

 Many offsite movement cases in 2018 occurred where neighbors planted Xtend and non-Xtend soybean adjacent to each other.
-Knowing which sensitive crops are in the vicinity of your Xtend fields will enable better decision-making about use of dicamba in a given field.
+Knowing which sensitive crops neighboring Xtend fields have will enable better decision-making about use of dicamba in a given field.